ViktoriyaVMCG/Selenium-Eclipce/README.md

 1. After downloading JAVA
   * Go to the Settings -> System -> Edit the system environment variables
   * Choose the environment variables
-  * Find in the window System variables following : Path and click on edit.
-Then past there at the end a path where locates the bin file of the java and click save
+  * Find in the pop-up window: *System variables following* inside it *Path* click on it and then click on edit.
+Then in the new window paste at the end of a path new path where locates the bin file of just downloaded java and click save
-    *Example `C:\Program Files\Java\jdk-14.0.1\bin`*
+     *  *Example `C:\Program Files\Java\jdk-14.0.1\bin`*